Armin00ilghami/Bit_Pull_App/README.md

 # Bit_Pull_App
-cryptocurrency market app to show coin price and chart.
+cryptocurrency market app to show coins price with chart and show live news.
+Technologies used in this project:
+-Retrofit
+-Test Api with Postman tool
+-Spark View (show chart)
+-Glide
+-xml modular ui